 Stomach polyps — also called gastric polyps — are masses of cells that form on the lining inside your stomach.
 These polyps are rare and usually don't cause any signs or symptoms.

-Stomach polyps usually don't cause signs or symptoms.
+Stomach polyps usually don't cause symptoms.

-Blood in your stool
+- Blood in your stool

 When to see a doctor

 See your health care provider if you have ongoing blood in your stool or other symptoms of stomach polyps.

 Stomach polyps form in response to damage to your stomach lining.
 The most common causes of stomach polyps are:

 Long-lasting stomach inflammation.
 Also known as gastritis, this condition can cause the formation of hyperplastic polyps and adenomas.
 Hyperplastic polyps are unlikely to become cancerous, although those larger than about 2/5 inch (1 centimeter) carry a greater risk.

 Adenomas are the least common type of stomach polyp but the type most likely to become cancerous.
 For that reason, they are generally removed.

 - Familial adenomatous polyposis.
 This rare, inherited syndrome causes certain cells on the stomach's inner lining to form a type of polyp called fundic gland polyp.
 When associated with this syndrome, fundic gland polyps are removed because they can become cancerous.
 Familial adenomatous polyposis also can cause adenomas.